wtRinaldi/portfolio/content/blog/animated-menu.md

 ---
-date: '03.20.2024'
+date: '3.20.2024'
-description: 'Super easy way of animating a hambuger menu in Vue with Tailwind CSS'
+description: 'A super simple way of animating a hamburger menu with Vue & Tailwind CSS'

 ---